nroi/cpcache/README.md

 ## Installation
 A package for Arch Linux is available on [AUR](https://aur.archlinux.org/packages/cpcache-git/).
 Install cpcache on your server.
-Then, start and enable the cpache service:
+Then, start and enable the cpcache service:
 ```
 systemctl start cpcache.service
 systemctl enable cpcache.service